Click on a name to read each Partner’s biography.

 Since 2001, she has been an Artist-in-Residence with the Bay View Music Festival.
 It was there, upon seeing a void in the business side of a young musician’s training, she began a series of seminars in career development, “Thriving in the Arts.”
 Based on personal experience as a young artist and navigating the pitfalls of a career, these seminars cover different aspects of beginning and maintaining a career in music.

-Risa is an active voice instructor in the New York City area and presents business seminars for classical musicians at Bay View and at universities around the country.
-Email Risa.
+Risa is an active voice instructor in the New York City area and presents business seminars for performing artists at Bay View Music Festival and at universities around the country.